-When Davidowski decided to start his own winery, he took a most unique approach that could be a model for future entrepreneurs to follow.
-Rather than investing in land or facilities, Davidowski decided to source fruit from some really fabulous vineyards.
-He then found three winemakers whose specialty was that particular fruit and gave them the freedom to make what they thought was best for the fruit.
-So far, their efforts have been met with incredible praise and success.
+“I didn’t want to tie up my investment in land or facilities,” he explained.
+“So I went out and sourced some really fabulous fruit from vineyards.
+I then found three winemakers whose specialty was that particular fruit and I gave them the freedom to make what they thought were best for the fruit.
+So far, their efforts have been met with incredible praise and success.”

-Dear Platinum Series Wine Club members,
+Dear Platinum Wine Club Members,

 I’m thrilled to have the opportunity for you to try our flagship wine, the Hiatus Cellars Napa Valley Cabernet Sauvignon.
 We created Hiatus Cellars with a vision to create wines showcasing the unique character of Napa Valley by pairing great vineyards with their winemaking soul mates.
 We choose to contract with vineyards of exceptional character and select winemaking partners who share in the vision of each project.
 In the case of our Cabernet Sauvignon, we’ve partnered with Steve Reynolds from Reynolds Family Winery.

+Steve and I have enjoyed a long standing professional and personal relationship of close to two decades and the clarity with which we communicate on production and handling of this prized fruit is essential in ensuring we create an exceptional Cabernet Sauvignon that is anything but the norm for Napa Valley.
 Cabernet Sauvignon is the flagship grape for all of the Napa Valley.
 In recent years, much of the valley’s Cabernet Sauvignon has become stellar in quality but also lost a touch of that personality which, as wine enthusiasts, we relish.
 Technology has provided us the tools to soften the edges and correct many of the imperfections prevalent in the fruit when it comes in from the vineyards.
 We have accomplished this at a cost of dulling the personality from these fantastic vineyard sites.
-One of the goals of Hiatus is to find that balance between technology and personality to create wines showcasing the amazing terroir present in the valley while still taking full advantage of the opportunities the explosion of winemaking technology offers us.

-A gentle filtering at bottling and another year in bottle before release has resulted in a powerful yet elegant Napa Valley Cabernet.
-It has allowed the earth, spice and fruit character of each vineyard to be showcased in a wine that is structured to age, but supple enough to enjoy in the present.
+The resulting 2012 Napa Valley Cabernet, our fourth vintage, showcases just that desire for balance.
+We harvested later than most, providing for rich, lush fruit flavors showcasing the typicity of the Stag’s Leap and Southern Napa Valley.
+Our winemaking methods have resulted in a powerful yet elegant Napa Valley Cabernet.
+It has allowed the earth, spice, and fruit character of each vineyard to be showcased in a wine that is focused, structured to age, but supple enough to enjoy in the present.
 A good decant offers a fantastic experience now, but 10-15 years of bottle age will truly unlock the potential of this bottling.
 I hope you enjoy our efforts and come back to see how we evolve in the future.

 Proprietor & Vintner